lanbufan/Daily-Scientific-Citation-Tracker/README.md

 # Daily Scientific Citation Tracker

-Covid-19 research represent one of the most intense scientific efforts in the modern history of science.
-In sheer volume of production in just under five months, it it the most concentrated production of scientific knowledge on a single topic in human history.
-Bibliometric services like Pubmed index literally hundreds of new Covid-19 articles on a daily basis.
+Covid-19 research represents one of the most intense scientific efforts in the modern history of science.
+In sheer volume of production in just under five months, it is the most concentrated production of scientific knowledge on a single topic in human history.
+Bibliometric services like Pubmed index hundreds of new Covid-19 articles daily.
 We need new tools to track the citation behavior of the covid ecosystem.
 All modern bibliometric record yearly citation count for scientific papers -- how many times a paper is cited yearly since the year of publication.
-Giving the rapid pace of Covid-19 research, what we need is a tigher level of temporal granularity.
+Giving the rapid pace of Covid-19 research, what we need is a tighter level of temporal granularity.
 That is, we need more than the number of yearly citations, we need the number of daily citations -- how many times a paper is cited daily since the date of publication.

 The Daily Scientific Citation Tracker is the first bibliometric tool to record how many times an article is cited every day since the date of publication.
 The current beta version indicates the daily citation count at the publication-level.
-The current development under way will add two levels of aggregation: journal and themes.
+The current development underway will add two levels of aggregation: journal and themes.

 ![Alt text](/images/DSCT_top_6.png?raw=true "dude")

-This tool in currently in its beta-version.
+This tool is currently in its beta-version.
 It is in active development.

 What can we do with this level of time-granularity?
-At the "keyword/theme"-level, the Daily Scientific Citation Tracker can showcase which type(s) of Covid-19 research is gainign or loosing momentum over time.
-Also, since the database provides the date of publication for most Covid articles, it is possible to visualize a host of patterns not just in citation, but in publication as well.
-Generally speaking, the tool is intended for both Covid-19 researchers in their daily navigation of a thick research literature as well as information & social scientists, and historians of science studying what shall be considered one of the most pivotal moments in the recent history of science.
+At the "keyword/theme"-level, the Daily Scientific Citation Tracker can showcase which type(s) of Covid-19 research is gaining or losing momentum over time.
+Also, since the database provides the date of publication for most Covid articles, it is possible to visualize a host of patterns not just in citations, but in publications as well.
+Generally speaking, the tool is intended for both Covid-19 researchers in their daily navigation of thick research literature as well as information & social scientists, and historians of science studying what shall be considered one of the most pivotal moments in the recent history of science.

 ## Introducing the d-index